donut-party/graphputer/README.md

 execution parameter.
 In the example above, `:validate`'s `:pute` gets called with the map `{:username "newuser"}`.

-If a `:pute` function returns either `:donut.graphputer/fail` or a vector whose first element is `:donut.graphputer/fail`, then execution flow goes to the computation node named by `:fail`.
+If a `:pute` function returns a vector like `[:donut.graphputer/goto node-name new-execution-parameter]` then execution flow goes to the computation node named by `node-name` and that node gets passed `new-execution-parameter`.
+`new-execution-parameter` is optional; if it isn't supplied then the current execution parameter gets passed on.
 So with `:validate`, the `:fail` node would be `:validate-failed`.

-Otherwise, execution flow goes to the `:success` node and the next `:pute` function is called with the return value of the previous `:pute` function.
+Otherwise, execution flow goes to the `:default` node and the next `:pute` function is called with the return value of the previous `:pute` function.
 In the example above, `:user-signup-success` gets called with the value returned by `(insert-user user-params)`.

-If `:success` or `:fail` isn't defined, then execution stops and the last computed value is return.
+If there isn't another node to goto -- because `:default` isn't defined or `[:donut.graphputer/goto ...]` isn't returned, then execution stops and the last computed value is returned.

 ## Isn't this a state machine?